Alex230805/I2S_custom_lib_esp32/I2S/README.md

 To <strong>Start</strong> use the library you first need to add on top of all the project a call to the <strong>"I2S_create_config()"</strong> function, to setting up properly the library and the static variable.

-After that you can start to use the library, calls register-dedicated function to set up you desired configuration for the I2S interface.
+After that you can start to use the library, call any of the register-dedicated functions to set up you desired configuration for the I2S interface.

-To upload the configuration you need to flush it, so you need to call, <strong>AFTER</strong> the registers manipulation, the <strong>"I2S_flush_config()"</strong>
+To upload the configuration you need to flush it, so you need to call the <strong>"I2S_flush_config()"</strong> only <strong>AFTER</strong> all registers are setted up correctly.

 For every register-dedicated function you need to specify the cluster of I2S interface to use, so registers section A or registers section B.

-After that the content of the register can be written by insert in the <strong>write</strong> an uint32_t formatted bytes with the desired content
+After that the content of the register can be written by insert in the <strong>"write"</strong> variable in a function an uint32_t formatted bytes with the desired content

 #### !!: You can set up your project like you want, BUT you have to consider WHERE and WHEN put the "I2S_create_config()" and the "I2S_flush_config()" function.